Higgs boson: Names used by physicists

 and that Higgs alone had drawn attention to a predicted massive scalar boson, while all others had focused on the massive vector bosons.

-In this way, Higgs' contribution also provided experimentalists with a crucial "concrete target" needed to test the theory.
+In this way, Higgs's contribution also provided experimentalists with a crucial "concrete target" needed to test the theory.

-However, in Higgs' view, Brout and Englert did not explicitly mention the boson since its existence is plainly obvious in their work, while according to Guralnik the GHK paper was a complete analysis of the entire symmetry breaking mechanism whose mathematical rigour is absent from the other two papers, and a massive particle may exist in some solutions.
-Higgs' paper also provided an "especially sharp" statement of the challenge and its solution according to science historian David Kaiser.
+However, in Higgs's view, Brout and Englert did not explicitly mention the boson since its existence is plainly obvious in their work, while according to Guralnik the GHK paper was a complete analysis of the entire symmetry breaking mechanism whose mathematical rigour is absent from the other two papers, and a massive particle may exist in some solutions.
+Higgs's paper also provided an "especially sharp" statement of the challenge and its solution according to science historian David Kaiser.

 The alternative explanation is that the name was popularised in the 1970s due to its use as a convenient shorthand or because of a mistake in citing.
-Many accounts (including Higgs' own) credit the "Higgs" name to physicist Benjamin Lee.
+Many accounts (including Higgs's own) credit the "Higgs" name to physicist Benjamin Lee.